Beluga Charms British With Impromptu Visit

 Museum whale expert Richard Sabin, says, 'The white body colour, absence of a prominent dorsal fin, bulbous forehead and general swimming motion all suggest very strongly that this is a beluga whale.' https://t.co/u6OLzJwWys— NaturalHistoryMuseum (@NHM_London) September 25, 2018

-On Wednesday the whale was still in the river and had been given a nickname, Benny.
+On Wednesday, the whale was still in the river and had been given a name, Benny.

 'Benny' the beluga whale seen from the air as @ORCA_web explains the potential risks it faces while stranded in Thames https://t.co/fSTu5PEFvL pic.twitter.com/HRP2cYarqO— BBC News (UK) (@BBCNews) September 26, 2018